cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

       random by the Client (see {{nonce-requirements}}).

 * `idpf.eval(agg_id: int, public_share: PublicShare, key: bytes, level: int,
-  prefixes: Sequence[tuple[bool, ...]], nonce: bytes) -> Output` is the
-  deterministic, stateless IDPF-key evaluation algorithm run by each Aggregator.
-  Its inputs are the Aggregator's unique identifier, the public share distributed to all of the Aggregators, the Aggregator's IDPF key, the "level" at which to evaluate the IDPF, the sequence of candidate prefixes, and a nonce string.
+  prefixes: Sequence[tuple[bool, ...]], ctx: bytes, nonce: bytes) -> Output` is the deterministic, stateless IDPF-key evaluation algorithm run by each Aggregator.
+Its inputs are the Aggregator's unique identifier, the public share distributed to all of the Aggregators, the Aggregator's IDPF key, the "level" at which to evaluate the IDPF, the sequence of candidate prefixes, an application context string, and a nonce string.
 It returns the share of the value corresponding to each candidate prefix.

   The output type (i.e., `Output`) depends on the value of `level`: if `level < BITS-1`, the output is the value for an inner node, which has type